Risk Management

 Approach

 The definition of risk at our Group includes both that which is beneficial to our goals and that which is detrimental to them.
-We see risk as something that will have an effect on the achievement of business and organizational goals and that makes the protection or creation of value uncertain.
-Through risk management, we are able to revise goals and measures to maximize those risks which are beneficial, and inspect and improve processes to minimize those risks which are detrimental.
-This helps us achieve our 3-Year Business Plan, and ties into further ensuring the realization of our Vision for 2030 and our long-term vision.
+We see risk as something that will affect the achievement of business and organizational goals, and that makes the protection or creation of value uncertain.
+Through risk management, we are able to revise goals and measures to maximize beneficial risks and inspect and improve processes to minimize detrimental risks.
+This helps us achieve our 3-Year Business Plan, and ties into further tackling the material issues and ensuring the realization of our Vision for 2030 and our long-term vision.

 Action Principles